 We only get to see many of the monsters in brief cameos.
 One of the most memorable is the evil unicorn.

-Rooting for the Empire: Once you know why the kids must be sacrificed, is it out of the question to start rooting for the monsters?
+Rooting for the Empire: Once you know why the kids must be sacrificed, is it out of the question to start rooting for the monsters and/or the organization?

 Spiritual Licensee: Believe it or not, this makes for a pretty good adaptation of the SCP Foundation.
 The main bad guys are a nebulous organization of questionable morality which possesses an enormous catalogue of monsters and other dangerous supernatural items (in this case, horror movie baddies), which it keeps and controls so as to prevent an XK-Class end-of-the-world event.
 And when the heroes find out about the lengths they're willing to go to, they take one look and say "fuck it, better to let the world end."
 The similarities get even creepier.
 S. Andrew Swann's proposal for SCP-001 is that it's the people who are writing the website.
 In this world.
 And a very good case could be made that, in Cabin in the Woods, the Ancient Ones represent horror fans.